 Georgia landlord-tenant laws permit a tenant to break their lease early in certain circumstances.
 Such as the following:

-An Early Termination Clause
+An Early Lease Termination Clause

 As a landlord, you can create specific terms that would allow a tenant to break their lease early.
-In turn, you may want the tenant to provide you with reasonable advance notice as well as have your tenant pay a penalty fee.
+In turn, you may want the tenant to provide you with reasonable advance written notice as well as have your tenant pay a penalty fee.

 lease-agreement-with-keys